-It detects any problems with the purge lines and valves.
+It detects any problems with either the purge valve or line.
 The P0441 code should be stored in the vehicle’s computer, and it will alert you if there’s any problems that need to be addressed.

-There are a few reasons that this code could appear.
+There are a few reasons that an incorrect purge flow could appear.
 It could be a bad gas cap, which can cause the smell of fuel to emit from the vehicle.

-Another reason could be that the vacuum switch is faulty, which makes it more difficult to detect the purge flow.
+Another reason could be that the vacuum switch is faulty, which makes it more difficult to detect the flow from the purge valve.
 Damage to the EVAP system line or a short in the wiring harness could cause the system to function improperly and cause restriction in the EVAP system.

 Leaks in the EVAP system and damage to the purge valve are also common causes for the P0441 code.